Vonage/vivid-3/libs/components/src/lib/text-field/README.md

 ### Shape

-Use the `shape` attribute to change the button's edges.
+Use the `shape` attribute to change the text field's edges.

 - Type: `'rounded'` | `'pill'`
 - Default: `'rounded'`